-Similarly, Modification Loss Amounts may be allocated to the Class 1A-1, Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Reference Tranche as described under "Description of the Notes-Hypothetical Structure and Calculations with Respect to the Reference Tranches-Allocation of Modification Loss Amount" and will result in a corresponding reduction of the Interest Payment Amount of the Class 1A-1, Class 1M-1, Class 1M-2A, Class 1A-1, Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Notes, as applicable.
+Similarly, Modification Loss Amounts may be allocated to the Class 1A-1, Class 1M-1, Class 1M-2A, Class 1M-2B or Class 1M-2C Reference Tranche as described under "Description of the Notes-Hypothetical Structure and Calculations with Respect to the Reference Tranches-Allocation of Modification Loss Amount" and will result in a corresponding reduction of the Interest Payment Amount of the Class 1A-1, Class 1M-1, Class 1M-2A, Class 1M-2B or Class 1M-2C Notes, as applicable.
 If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.
-As such a Class of Notes will be more sensitive than each more senior Class of Notes to Tranche Writedown Amounts after the Class Notional Amount of each more subordinate Reference Tranche is reduced to zero.
+As such a Class of Notes will be more sensitive than each more senior Class of Notes to Tranche Write-down Amounts after the Class Notional Amount of each more subordinate Reference Tranche is reduced to zero.